yast/yast-yast2/library/general/doc/Hooks.md

 ## Environment

 The hooks are executed with **root** privileges so it is possible to perform any maintenance tasks.
-However, some workflows might discourage to perform any such actions as they can corrupt the specific workflow and the results of the whole process, even if they might not visible instantly.
+However, some workflows might you discourage to perform any such actions as they can corrupt the specific workflow and the results of the whole process, even if they might not visible instantly.